 With over 290 million square feet of commercial building space, 2030 Districts are rapidly emerging as a new model for urban sustainability.

-Districts in twelve large cities – Seattle, Cleveland, Los Angeles, Pittsburgh, Denver, San Francisco, Stamford, Dallas, Toronto, Albuquerque, San Antonio and Grand Rapids – comprising over 270 million square feet are currently being transformed, and the number of Districts is continuing to grow – this is how vision is becoming reality.
+Districts in fifteen large cities – Seattle, Cleveland, Los Angeles, Pittsburgh, Denver, San Francisco, Stamford, Dallas, Toronto, Albuquerque, San Antonio, Grand Rapids, Austin, Portland ME and Ithaca – comprising over 290 million square feet are currently being transformed, and the number of Districts is continuing to grow – this is how vision is becoming reality.